omkamra/jnr/README.md

 The Unicode string on the JVM side is encoded into a temporary buffer and `strlen` gets a pointer to the encoded bytes.
-The encoding is UTF-8 by default but can be overridden with an `:encoding` option:
+The encoding is UTF-8 by default but can be overridden by supplying an `:encoding`
+option:

 ```clojure
   (^size_t strlen [^String ^{:encoding "iso-8859-2"} s])
 ```

-The terminating zero byte is automatically supplied by the FFI.
+The terminating zero byte on the native side is automatically supplied by the FFI.

 ### Buffers